Time to throw out those dirty cloth towels and upgrade to microfiber drying towels!

-- SUPERIOR DRYING: Our innovative microfiber is designed to dry your hair more quickly, more thoroughly, and more gently than conventional cotton terry.
+- SUPERIOR DRYING: Our microfiber is designed to dry your body more quickly, more thoroughly, and more gently than conventional cotton terry.
 And it dries rapidly between uses.

 - SOFT & SUPPLE: The supple microfibers are super gentle on your hair, even with regular use.

 Just to make things clear, this microfiber towel is primarily intended for drying thick hair.
 Yes, human hair!
 This is one of the best and most absorbent microfiber towels for drying hair.